Lifeworks Global

 Our Impact

-Over the last 10 years, we have supported farmers in Rwanda, Zambia, Kenya, Benin and India with very positive results.
+Over the last 10 years, we have supported farmers in Rwanda, Zambia, South Africa, South Sudan, Kenya, DR Congo, Uganda, Tanzania, Ghana, and India with very positive results.
 In 2021 we are training in six more African countries.
-We have developed close relationships with government ministries, NGOs, and regional and international bodies, including the World Bank and Anglican dioceses.
+We have developed close relationships with government ministries, NGOs, and regional and international bodies, including the African Development Bank and Anglican dioceses.
 Our model of training trainers means that thousands of small-scale farmers have now been helped to improve their soil, increase their yields and sustain their communities.

 Our Partners